Order of Saint Augustine: Mexico

-Sent by their Provincial St. Thomas of Villanova, the first group of Spanish/Castilian Augustinians arrived in Mexico in 1533 after the subjugation of Aztec Mexico by Hernán Cortés.
-Monasteries sprang up in the principal places and became the centers of Christianity, art, and civilization.
-They soon formed multiple priories, and were later instrumental in establishing the Royal and Pontifical University of Mexico.
+Sent by their Provincial Thomas of Villanova, the first group of Spanish/Castilian Augustinians arrived in Mexico in 1533 after the subjugation of Aztec Mexico by Hernán Cortés.
+They were later instrumental in establishing the Royal and Pontifical University of Mexico.
 By 1562 there were nearly 300 Spanish Augustinians in Mexico, and they had established some 50 priories.
 Their history in Mexico was not to be an easy one, given the civil strife of events like the Cristero War, periodic anti-clericalism and suppression of the church that was to follow.